Toward Defining the Prairies

 About the Author

-Robert Wardhaugh teaches History at the University of Western Ontario, and is the author of MacKenzie King and the Prairie West.
+Robert Wardhaugh is an associate professor in the Department of History at University of Western Ontario and is the author of Mackenzie King and the Prairie West.

 Other contributors: Alison Calder, Dr. Gerald T. Davidson, Alvin Finkel, Gerald Friesen, R. Rory Henry, Robert Kroetsch, Royden Loewen, Clarie Omhovère, Molly P. Rozum, J’nan Morse Sellery, Birk Sproxton, Robert Wardhaugh, Jason Wiens